archaeojsc/archaeojsc.github.io/index.md

 </a>

 <p>
    Practicum project at GA Tech.
-My teammate (James Roberts) and I applied natural language processing, functional linguistics, and belief network analysis to detect styles of political speech in a sample of social media posts.
+My teammate and I applied natural language processing, functional linguistics, and belief network analysis to detect styles of political speech in a sample of social media posts.
 Using specific parts of speech (i.e., pronouns) as psychometric indicators of discourse style, we extracted linguistic markers for clusivity and affinity to identify agonistic speech acts, conviction of belief, affiliation, and sentiment.
 </p>

 <a target="_blank" rel="noopener noreferrer" href="">